BJP exudes confidence about forming govt in four states, impressive gains in Punjab | Politics

 - India

-Top BJP leaders on Saturday exuded confidence that the party will form the government in four states where it was in power, including in Uttar Pradesh, and will make impressive gains in Punjab.
+Top BJP leaders on Saturday exuded confidence that the party will retain power in four states and make impressive gains in Punjab.

 Addressing a joint press conference here ahead of the final phase of voting in Uttar Pradesh, BJP president JP Nadda and Union Home Minister Amit Shah said those hoping for any dilution in the party's mandate in the state would be disappointed and it will get a massive majority.